Enzogslf/SecondDegreeEquationSep/README.md

 a program that separates second degree equations into a,b and c(X^2,X and number), writen in java<br>
 <br>

-currently in primitive state, only works when string is placed into a variable in the "test.java" file, and just displays numbers in an order, not ordered by its contents.<br>
+currently in primitive state, problem:ints plus and minus return the value of the empty StringBuffer, not scanner input however method Xchecker returns the scanner input, how?
+No idea as of recent, if the string is hardcoded onto the StringBuffer it works as "intended", not near to finished yet, but provides expected output <br>

 todo: get number by their letter value instead of position<br>
-      make a scanner to capture user input<br>
+      make a scanner to capture user input DONE but buggy<br>
-      move things from test file to main file<br>
+      move things from test file to main file: main file now extends checker.java,which is test.java renamed<br>
-      provide executable<br>
+      provide executable: long time until i get to do this lol<br>
-      make it loopable, so the program doesnt close after first use<br>
+      make it loopable, so the program doesnt close after first use: this will be easy, hopefully<br>
       separation.java file is useless until proper packaging<br>